 Galesburg Promise is built on the belief that education is the key to regional vitality and economic development.
-It was established by the Galesburg Chamber of Commerce and offers an incentive for students to graduate from high school and an opportunity for a post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.
+It was established by the City of Galesburg and offers an incentive for students to graduate from high school and an opportunity for a post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.

 Galesburg Promise will pay up to 16 credits of tuition per semester, up to a maximum of 64 credits for post-secondary education that will result in a degree or certificate from Carl Sandburg College.
 It is a last-dollar grant, which means that the student must apply for federal and state financial aid first as well as other scholarships.
 All scholarships must be applied first and the Galesburg Promise will provide the remainder of the cost of tuition after other financial aid, according to an arranged percentage based on the number of years of attendance in Galesburg District #205.

 Graduate from Galesburg High School